 Each of his siblings have grown and matured because of the physical problems of their brother.
 They have all treated him with care and love.
 “There hasn’t been one accident with the children not being careful enough around him,” said Sean.
 Their brother’s special spirit has given them empathy and helped them grow in love.

-Nikki and Sean Offer Advice to Other’s Facing the OI Journey
+Parents Offer Advice to Others Facing an OI Journey

 “I feel like it does take a lot of faith, and if you can find people that are supportive of you and your conviction, your story is going to pan out however it’s meant to be,” said Nikki.
 “There are certain things that define you in life, and I think that it’s all a good journey.
 Be as positive as you can be and have a lot of faith.”